carteakey/carteakey.dev/src/posts/2023-05-22-repurposing-my-laptop-as-a-home-server.md

 Windows + WSL2 is great, you get the best of both worlds (Windows and Linux).

 However, it makes sense when the device in question is your primary PC.
-As a home server, windows becomes too much bloat, period.
-If you prefer a Linux development environment, remoting into WSL looks like this (Although recent versions of WSL have made this even harder).
+As a home server, using WSL on windows becomes too much bloat, especially because of

-`Mac > Windows > Linux (WSL2)`

-If you  create docker environments it becomes

-`Mac > Windows > Docker (WSL2) > Linux Image`
+- Hard to SSH into (without some [advanced config](https://www.carteakey.dev/remoting-into-wsl2-externally-the-easy-way/) or using VPN like Taiscale.)
+- WSL has really bad performance on files outside the WSL system e.g. a NTFS hard drive connected to your PC (even [Microsoft recommends against it](https://learn.microsoft.com/en-us/windows/wsl/filesystems)).
+- If you use docker the system is 3 levels deep. - `Windows > WSL2 > Docker Image` - That's some unnecessary overhead.
 ![](/img/inception-deeper.gif "OS within an OS within an OS")

-Nevertheless, too much work and performance overhead, when we have a much better solution, going all Linux.

-`Mac > Linux`
+The best option is going all Linux.

 ## Choosing a server distro.

 Can't go wrong with Ubuntu server or Debian.
 There are Fedora, RHEL, and others as well.
-If you're new, better to go with Ubuntu server, its popularity has the advantage that any problems you face will likely have been faced by someone else already and would have an online forum on it.
+If you're new, better to go with Ubuntu server, its popularity has the advantage that any problems you face will likely have been faced by someone else already and would have discussed it in an online forum.

 Moreover, docker has changed the game and introduced another abstraction, where your base OS (as long as it's Linux) starts mattering less and less.